-Giving Notice
+Giving Notice of Withdrawal

 Our fee policy is designed to protect the school from financial loss resulting from unexpected withdrawal and to minimize the expense to families when such withdrawals occur.
-In the event that you wish to withdraw your child from DCC, written notice must be given the first of the month, at least 1 months in advance of the date of withdrawal.
-In lieu of appropriate notice, 1 months fee will be charged.
+In the event that you wish to withdraw your child from Kids Club/Day Care Connection (DCC), written notice must be given the first of the month, at least 2 months in advance of the date of withdrawal.
+In lieu of appropriate notice, 2 months fee will be charged.